-Oh, did Mavis from next door insult your prize winning squash?
+Oh, did Mavis from next door insult your prize-winning squash?
 Did little Timmy get sent home for starting fires again?
-That shooting pain in your left arm just keeps getting more intense?
+Does that shooting pain in your left arm just keeps getting more intense?
 Keep it to yourself!
-Your man works all through his day and the last thing he needs to hear about is yours.
-Refer to the first four commandments on “How to be a Good Wife” Edward Podolsky gives in his 1943 book, Sex Today in Wedded Life:
+Your man works all day and the last thing he needs to hear about is how yours went.
+Refer to the first four commandments on "How to be a Good Wife" that Edward Podolsky gives in his 1943 book, Sex Today in Wedded Life:

 I verily believe that the happiness of homes is destroyed more frequently by the habit of nagging than by any other one.
 A man may stand that sort of thing (nagging) for a long time, but the chances are against his standing it permanently.
 If he needs peace to make life bearable, he will have to look for it elsewhere than in his own house.
 And it is quite likely that he will look.

 Unless your husband wants you to talk.
 Then don't you dare disappoint him.
 Says Reverend Tyrer:

 If [the husband] is intellectually inclined, and from time to time seeks to explain little things to her so that she may have at least a bare knowledge of what it is that interests him, and, without the slightest comment, she takes up again the fashion magazine she laid down when he commenced to speak, we may be pretty sure that there is going to be a 'rift in the lute' sooner or later in that house.

 2. Bad cooking will drive your man to seedy saloons.

 My god, woman, this turkey tastes like wet toilet paper stuffed inside a burnt basketball!
 Have you no pride?
 Oh, you had a late volunteer shift at the hospital and then went straight to Timmy's intervention?
 No excuses!
 Heed Reverend Tyrer!